junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Crowley looks away, using his palm to smooth his already over-neat suit. "'I am curse, the burning death.'
 That's what.
 If you ask me, this is probably the delete button you just found."

 "No, no, no!
-Cass, no, you're not."
-Dean wails, clapping angel's face softly, "No, Cass, don't do this to me.
+Cas, no, you're not."
+Dean wails, clapping angel's face softly, "No, Cas, don't do this to me.
 Please!"

 Castiel shows no sign of hearing any of his words.
 His body shakes involuntarily with Dean's movement.